Serena Williams pulls off huge comeback at French Open

 Barty -- the 17th-seeded Australian with a serve nearly as imposing as Williams' -- looked on course for the biggest victory of her career when she claimed the first set and led by a break in the second.

-But Williams -- as she has done so often in her career -- rallied for a 3-6 6-3 6-4 win in the last match on Philippe-Chatrier court as light faded in the Parisian evening.
-The gripping tussle concluded at around 9:15 p.m. local time.
+But Williams -- as she has done so often in her career -- rallied for a 3-6 6-3 6-4 win as light faded in the Parisian evening.

+The gripping tussle on Philippe-Chatrier court concluded at around 9:15 p.m. local time.

 "I think when push came to shove, the real Serena came out," Barty told reporters.
-"And that's one of her best assets is when her back is against the wall, the best comes out.
-And that happened early in the second and early in the third again."
+"And that's one of her best assets is, when her back is against the wall, the best comes out."

 Despite those nearly two-dozen grand slam titles, if Barty had prevailed it could hardly have been classified a massive upset.